ISC-HEI/ssh-pubkey-finder/README.md

 ![Release Date](https://img.shields.io/github/release-date/ISC-HEI/ssh-pubkey-finder)
 ![Last Commit](https://img.shields.io/github/last-commit/ISC-HEI/ssh-pubkey-finder)

 **SSH Pubkey Finder** is a Bash script that allows you to retrieve all the authorized SSH public keys on a Linux system.
-For each user, the script can also specify the groups to which he belongs.
 </div>

 ## Table of Contents